Bourbon Restoration in France: Background

-Following the French Revolution (1789–1799), Napoleon Bonaparte became ruler of France.
-After years of expansion of his French Empire by successive military victories, a coalition of European powers defeated him in the War of the Sixth Coalition, ended the First Empire in 1814, and restored the monarchy to the brothers of Louis XVI.
-The Bourbon Restoration lasted from about 6 April 1814 until the popular uprisings of the July Revolution of 1830.
-There was an interlude in spring 1815—the "Hundred Days"—when the return of Napoleon forced the Bourbons to flee France.
-When Napoleon was again defeated by the Seventh Coalition, they returned to power in July.
+Following the collapse of the Directory in the Coup of 18 Brumaire (9 November 1799), Napoleon Bonaparte became ruler of France as leader of the Consulate.
+By the Consulate's end with the creation of the First French Empire on 18 May 1804, Napoleon had consolidated his power into an authoritarian personal rule.
+After Napoleon spent the next ten years expanding his empire by successive military victories, a coalition of European powers defeated him in the War of the Sixth Coalition, ended the First Empire in 1814, and restored the monarchy to the brothers of Louis XVI.
+The first Bourbon Restoration lasted from 6 April 1814 to 20 March 1815, when Napoleon managed to escape from exile on the island of Elba and seized power once more.
+Following Napoleon's final defeat at Waterloo, he was exiled to Saint Helena for the rest of his life.
+On 8 July 1815 the kingdom was restored, existing until 2 August 1830, after the July Revolution.

-At the peace council of the Congress of Vienna, the Bourbons were treated politely by the victorious monarchies, but had to give up nearly all the territorial gains made by revolutionary and Napoleonic France since 1789.
+At the Congress of Vienna, the Bourbons were treated politely by the victorious monarchies, but had to give up nearly all the territorial gains made by Revolutionary and Napoleonic France since 1789.

 Constitutional monarchy

-Unlike the absolutist Ancien Régime, the Restoration Bourbon regime was a constitutional monarchy, with some limits on its power.
-The new king, Louis XVIII, accepted the vast majority of reforms instituted from 1792 to 1814.
+Unlike the absolutist Ancien Régime, the Restoration government was a constitutional monarchy, which limited the King's power.
+The new King, Louis XVIII, had been sober enough to realize during two decades in exile that France would not tolerate an attempt to resurrect the 18th century.
+He accepted the vast majority of reforms instituted from 1792 to 1814.
 Continuity was his basic policy.
-He did not try to recover land and property taken from the royalist exiles.
+He did not try to recover land and property taken from the émigrés.
 He continued in peaceful fashion the main objectives of Napoleon's foreign policy, such as the limitation of Austrian influence.
-He reversed Napoleon regarding Spain and the Ottoman Empire, restoring the friendships that had prevailed until 1792.
+He reversed Napoleon's actions regarding Spain and the Ottoman Empire, restoring the friendships that had prevailed until 1792.

-Politically, the period was characterized by a sharp conservative reaction, and consequent minor but persistent civil unrest and disturbances.
-Otherwise, the political establishment was relatively stable until the subsequent reign of Charles X. It also saw the reestablishment of the Catholic Church as a major power in French politics.
-Throughout the Bourbon Restoration, France experienced a period of stable economic prosperity and the preliminaries of industrialization.
+Politically, the period was characterised by a conservative reaction, and consequent minor but persistent civil unrest and disturbances.
+Otherwise, the political establishment was stable until the subsequent reign of Charles X. It also saw the reestablishment of the Catholic Church as a major power in French politics.
+Throughout the Bourbon Restoration, France experienced a period of stable economic prosperity and the preliminaries of industrialisation.